-This menu is where all Torque related actuator parameters are set.
+This menu is where all the Torque related actuator parameters are set.
 NOTE: Torque features require torque sensing hardware.
-This is an extracost option that must be specified at time of order.
+This is an extra-cost option that must be specified at the time the actuator is ordered.

-- 1 Trq/Thrust: Enables or disables torque sensing. - 2 Ovt Prot: Enables or disables overtorque protection which will remove power from the motor if excessive torque is detected. - 3 AlarmLevel: Sets the value that, if exceeded, will cause the Torque Alarm to activate. - 4 ShutDwnTrq: Sets the output shaft torque in percentage of actuator rating that, if exceeded, removes power from the motor. - 5 Trq Null: The torque sensor value that represents 0% output shaft torque. - 6 Trq Const: The internal DCM-3 signal span associated with the output shaft torque.
-This value is determined during manufacture and is noted on a label inside the DCM-3 cover.
+- 1 Trq/Thrust: Enables or disables torque sensing. - 2 Ovt Prot: Enables or disables overtorque protection which will remove power from the motor if excessive torque is detected. - 3 AlarmLevel: Sets the value that, if exceeded, will cause the Torque Alarm to activate. - 4 ShutDwnTrq: Sets the output shaft torque in percentage of actuator rating that, if exceeded, removes power from the motor. - 5 Trq Null: The torque sensor value that represents 0% output shaft torque.